RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 When telling stories with data, we are trying to allow the data to convince our reader of something.
 The paper is the medium, and the data are the message.
 To that end, we want to try to show our reader the data that allowed us to come to our understanding of the story.
 We use graphs, tables, and maps to help achieve this.

 In the first instance, we must show the actual data that underpin our analysis, or as close to it as we can.
 For instance, if our dataset consists of 2,500 responses to a survey, then at some point in our paper we would expect a graph that contains 2,500 points or sums to 2,500.
 To do this we build graphs using `ggplot2` [@citeggplot].
-We will go through a variety of different options here including bar charts, Scatterplots, histograms, and line charts.
+We will go through a variety of different options here including bar charts, scatterplots, histograms, and line charts.

 In contrast to the role of graphs, which is to show the actual data, or as close to it as possible, the role of tables is typically to convey various summary statistics.
 We will build tables using `knitr` [@citeknitr] and `kableExtra` [@citekableextra] in the first instance, and then `gt` [@citegt] and `modelsummary` [@citemodelsummary].

-Finally, we will cover maps as a variant of graphs that are used to show a particular type of data.
+Finally, we cover maps as a variant of graphs that are used to show a particular type of data.
 We will build static maps using `ggmap` [@KahleWickham2013], having obtained the geocoded data that we need using `tidygeocoder` [@citetidygeocoder].

 ## Graphs